|Oracle® Database Real Application Testing User's Guide

 For advanced analysis, Automatic Workload Repository (AWR) reports are available to enable detailed comparison of performance statistics between the workload capture and the workload replay.
 The information available in these reports is very detailed, and some differences between the workload capture and replay can be expected.

 The SQL Performance Analyzer report can be used to compare a SQL tuning set from a workload capture to another SQL tuning set from a workload replay, or two SQL tuning sets from two workload replays.
 Comparing SQL tuning sets with Database Replay provides more information than SQL Performance Analyzer test-execute because it considers and shows all execution plans for each SQL statement, while SQL Performance Analyzer test-execute generates only one execution plan per SQL statement for each SQL trial.
 Moreover, the SQL statements are executed in a more authentic environment because Database Replay captures all bind values and reproduces dynamic session state such as PL/SQL package state more accurately.
 It is recommended that you run SQL Performance Analyzer test-execute first as a sanity test to ensure SQL statements have not regressed and the test system is set up properly before using Database Replay to perform load and currency testing.

 Besides using replay divergence information to analyze replay characteristics of a given system change, you should also use an application-level validation procedure to assess the system change.
 Consider developing a script to assess the overall success of the replay.
 For example, if 10,000 orders are processed during workload capture, you should validate that a similar number of orders are also processed during replay.

 After the replay analysis is complete, you can restore the database to its original state at the time of workload capture and repeat workload replay to test other changes to the system.

-Chapter 12, "Analyzing Replayed Workload" for information about how to analyze data and performance divergence using Database Replay reports
+Chapter 12, "Analyzing Captured and Replayed Workloads" for information about how to analyze data and performance divergence using Database Replay reports